What is public about a public space?

 These questions will be explored through three themes that build upon one another— material culture, spaces for free assembly, and spaces for equity and health.
 As a discipline that deals with the transformation and the production of space, landscape architecture is in essence a materialist practice, whose outcome is made out of real, physical things.
 More specifically to landscape architecture, design entails the transformation of living systems, and require deep knowledge about materials, how they live, reproduce, die, their interactions with time and weather, and their origins and evolution.

-At the same time that you learn to work with living materials, we will put emphasis on how the spatial configurations produced by landscape architecture can have significant consequences that transcend the purely physical: the landscapes we design enable and inhibit different forms of relationships between different entities.
+While you learn to work with living materials, we will put emphasis on how the spatial configurations produced by landscape architecture can have significant consequences that transcend the purely physical: the landscapes we design enable and inhibit different forms of relationships between different entities.
 In urban contexts, people and their rights as citizens—and as human beings– constitute the central subject and object of those interactions.
 Within urban landscapes, it is the public space, more specifically, what constitutes the fundamental domain in the provision and protection of democracy, for it is in the public space where the most profound manifestations of social conflict, individual self-expression, and cultural exchange take place.

 While the landscapes we design are nested within larger landscapes and urban systems that are determined by broad and intricate networks of social and economic processes, in this studio we will focus on how the specific forms of discreet sites might constitute in themselves powerful tools in the transformation of those larger processes.
-Thus, although this studio starts with a rather small site (a courtyard) and ends with a presumably large one (a portion of the Charles River in Allston) we will not be bound by the simple idea that a larger site is necessarily more “difficult” as a design process, or that each is typologically bound to a predetermined historical format.
+Thus, although this studio starts with a rather small site (a site-less enclosed space) and ends with a presumably large one (a portion of the Charles River in Allston), we will not be bound by the simplistic idea that a larger site is necessarily more “difficult” as a design process, or that each is typologically bound to a predetermined historical format.
 Rather, we will focus on all the scales embedded in any landscape, finding the minute in the large, and the expansive in the small.